Football Betting Strategy: Both Teams to Score Market

 If you bet on No at 2.20 for this game, then you need at least one of Manchester United and Arsenal to draw a blank.
 A goalless draw would be ideal, although a victory to nil for either side would also land you a profit with this bet.
 The good news is that the game is 0-0 when it kicks off although you’re effectively willing teams not to score throughout the match.

-Once you have found the match and BTTS betting selection that you like, it’s a simple case of clicking on the odds and this pick will be added to your bet slip.
+Once you have found the match and the best premier league betting odds, it’s a simple case of clicking on the odds and this pick will be added to your bet slip.
 You can then choose a stake to bet and confirm your wager before sitting back and seeing whether this football bet yields a profit or not.

 How to Place a BTTS Accumulator Bet

 The Both Teams to Score betting market is a relatively modern one and was originally pioneered by bookmaker Betfred who came up with a “Goals Galore” coupon so that punters had an attractive alternative to the Full-Time Result market when it came to putting together a weekend football accumulator.
 The popularity of a BTTS accumulator was instant and the Betfred coupon was focused on the “Yes” option with this bet.

 Now you can visit any online betting site and find this betting market among the popular options for any football match.
 Because this is a two-way market, the odds are always going to be on the short side for the “Yes” and the “No” option, although this appeals to accumulator backers who are able to load up a BTTS accumulator and hope that they can correctly predict the right outcome for each game.